tylerkstevens/Personal-Website/README.md

 ```
 <li><a class="py-3 text-base" id="home" href="/">Home</a></li>
 ```

 **Note**: In order to change the sidebar menu's active item, you need to setup the prop `sideBarActiveItemID` in the `BaseLayout` component of your new page and add that id to the link in the `SideBarMenu`

 #### TimeLine

-The timeline components are used to confirm the CV.
+The timeline components are used to confirm the resume.

 ```html
 <div class="time-line-container">